dk-liang/dk-liang.github.io/_pages/about.md

 Volunteer and Leadership Activities
 ======
 * Excellent volunteer teacher, Hainan, 2016.
-(Thanks to students and colleagues.)
-* Former CEO & Co-Founde, [Wefly](https://www.tianyancha.com/company/3176757052), Inc. (The status of Wefly is cancellation.)
+* Former CEO & Co-Founder, [Wefly](https://www.tianyancha.com/company/3176757052), Inc. (The status of Wefly is cancellation.)
 * Vice-chairman, Science and Technology Association of College of EOAST, Nanjing University of Posts and Telecommunication, May 2017 ~ May 2018.
 * Outstanding Student Leader.
 * Monitor, Electromagnetic fields and wireless technology, Nanjing University of Posts and Telecommunication, Sep 2015 ~ Jun 2019.
 (Our class won the award of the advanced class of Jiangsu Province.)